agelosk/Instrument_Classification_Paper/README.md

 Instrument Classification:

--Part1: Preprocessing of the dataset in 1sec snippets.
+-Part1: Preprocessing the dataset in 1sec snippets.

 -Part2: CNN architecture & training the network